 - Your intro should entice people.
 You should make a case for why someone should read the piece, what it offers them.
 This will differ from piece to piece, but don’t take your reader for granted.
 Outline the significance of the topic and your contribution to it.

-- Having said that, do not take something for granted early in an article which you explain later.
+- Having said that, do not take knowledge or history as a given early in an article which you plan to explain later.

 - Think hard about the order of presentation of your argument.
 What do people need to know in order to make sense of higher-order or more complex arguments towards your conclusion?